serdarbsgn/gyrowheel/readme.md

 The second best option should be the bluetooth mode, it requires user to give permissions for bluetooth and a bluetooth enabled computer(obviously).
-It requires to know the MAC adress of your PC, and you can use built in tools to scan for computers around and connect to yours, while script is active.
+It requires to know the MAC adress of your PC, and you can use built in tools to scan for computers around and connect to yours, while script is active on your computer.

+Switch labelled as Forwarded socket is to connect using android's built in high level connect function, in windows, search for "Other Bluetooth Options" and navigate to,
+COM tab, and add an Incoming COM port, and enter the value of the COM port that windows assigns,(My computer defaults to COM10, so if left blank script looks for COM10)

 , if you choose flask the server to listen for phone, and note the ip address that is not 127.0.0.1
 Lets assume in terminal you see this,